Eye test cost Wales

 How Wales ended up with broader eligibility than England

-The under-25 extension addresses young adults transitioning out of full-time education who would otherwise lose NHS eligibility at 19 under the English system.
-The over-60 extension brings the qualifying age forward from where some English categories would kick in.
-The Wales-specific Category 1 and Category 2 services extend the optometrist's primary care role: people with sight-threatening symptoms can go directly to a Welsh community optometrist rather than GP or A&E, often the same day.
+The reformed Welsh General Ophthalmic Services (WGOS) also extend the optometrist's primary care role: people with sight-threatening symptoms can go directly to a Welsh community optometrist rather than GP or A&E, often the same day.

 Wales has not gone as far as Scotland's universal free-for-all service.
-Working-age adults aged 25 to 59 with no qualifying condition still pay privately.
+Working-age adults with no qualifying condition still pay privately.
 The difference reflects policy choices about funding levels and prioritisation rather than any difference in clinical service.

 Common questions